rahil1303/PACSHAP-FeatureGraph/theoretical_foundations/Readme.md

 where:

-- \( L(D) \) is the observed privacy leakage in dataset \(D\),
+- \( L(D) \) is the observed privacy leakage in dataset \(D\).
-- \( \epsilon \) is the privacy budget,
+- \( \epsilon \) is the privacy budget.
 - \( \delta \) is the probability of failure.

+---

-### Explicit Example Comparing DP and PAC Privacy
+#### Explicit Example Comparing DP and PAC Privacy

-In the original research paper, a high privacy budget (\(\epsilon = 10\)) was chosen, resulting in excessive noise addition and a utility (accuracy) drop of about **5–7%**.
-Our PAC Privacy approach explicitly calculates a significantly lower privacy leakage bound (\(\epsilon \approx 1.5\)), ensuring robust privacy protection while limiting accuracy loss to less than **2%**, greatly improving the trade-off.
+In the original research paper, a high privacy budget (e.g., \(\epsilon = 10\)) was chosen, resulting in excessive noise addition and a significant accuracy drop of about **5–7%**.

+Our PAC Privacy approach explicitly computes a substantially lower privacy leakage bound (approximately \(\epsilon \approx 1.5\)), thereby ensuring robust privacy protection while limiting accuracy loss to less than **2%**, greatly improving the privacy-utility trade-off.

+---

-### Privacy-Utility Tradeoff in Our Approach
+#### Privacy-Utility Tradeoff in Our Approach

 Traditional DP techniques suffer from excessive accuracy loss due to indiscriminate noise addition across all numerical features.
-For instance, the Adult dataset includes **6 numerical features**; applying DP to all numeric features unnecessarily degraded performance.
-Our hybrid approach, using Knowledge Graphs and SHAP, selectively identifies the most relevant features (reducing from **14 total features to approximately 7 relevant features**), leading to improved accuracy and robustness:
+For instance, the Adult dataset contains **6 numerical features**, and applying DP to all numeric features unnecessarily degraded performance.

+In contrast, our hybrid approach—using Knowledge Graphs and SHAP—selectively identifies only the most relevant features (reducing from **14 total features** down to approximately **7 relevant features**).
+This targeted selection significantly enhances accuracy and robustness, as formalized by:

 ```math
 U_{\text{hybrid}} = U_{\text{baseline}} - (\alpha \cdot L_{\text{privacy}}) + \beta